phillipbvetter/ctsmTMB/README.md

 for state-dependent diffusion due to [Thygesen, 2025](https://arxiv.org/abs/2503.21358).

-A distrinct advantage of the laplace methods over the Kalman filters is the possibility for unimodal non-Gaussian observation densities to accommodate the need for e.g. heavier distribution tails (not yet supported in the package though).
+A distinct advantage of the laplace methods over the Kalman filters is the possibility for unimodal non-Gaussian observation densities to accommodate the need for e.g. heavier distribution tails (not yet supported in the package though).